casper-network/casper-node/utils/global-state-update-gen/README.md

 - `generic` - a generic update based on a config file,
 - `change-validators` (legacy) - updating the set of validators on the network,
 - `balances` (legacy) - performing some transfers between accounts,
-- `system-contract-registry` (legacy) - this was a single-use subcommand intended to introduce some changes to the system structures in the global state that couldn't be made otherwise.
+- `migrate-into-system-contract-registry` (legacy) - this was a single-use subcommand intended to introduce some changes to the system structures in the global state that couldn't be made otherwise.

 ## A detailed description of the subcommands